 Within the UNESCO Global Geoparks Network, we are recognised for our work on the development of a network of tourism businesses that have adopted the Geopark’s Code of Practice for Sustainable Tourism, and are seen as leaders in this area.

-I believe that we have managed to create a movement in the Geopark that is solid, genuine, practical and deeply rooted into the psyche of these businesses.
+I believe that we have managed to create a movement in the Geopark that is solid, genuine, practical and deeply rooted in the psyche of these businesses.
 The alternative is now alien to them.

 Our destination brand signifies standards, and we have to ensure that there is a long-term commitment to the maintenance of these standards.
 This requires the commitment of the agencies behind the brand.
 The ideal scenario is that this commitment is there from the beginning.